quent1nchas3/QVICKCONN3KT-Website/README.md

 #Technologies Used

-HTML for semantic structure and content organization
+-HTML for semantic structure and content organization

-CSS for layout, styling, and responsive design
+-CSS for layout, styling, and responsive design

-JavaScript and Python may be incorporated in future iterations to support interactivity, dynamic content, and backend functionality
+-Adobe Photoshop for icons, visual design, and graphics

 #Purpose & Vision